amcurley/GA_projects/Projects/project_3-master/README.md

 **LSTM RNN**
 - I was able to achieve an accuracy score of 81.60%

+I only used the titles for each post for my LSTM RNN, this was due to limited computing power and time constraints.
+I expect adding more data to the LSTM RNN will be able to learn the sequence of the words better which would output a greater accuracy score.

 Since the model with the highest accuracy is the Gridseached Naive Bayes model with an accuracy score of 86.15%.
 I will choose this model as my final model.

 This is the confusion matrix for that model: